tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

   deriving (Show)
 ```

-Note that `Leaf` is a bit redundant as we could also encode nodes with no children as `Node Empty value Empty` -- but that’s kind of ugly and makes showing our trees more verbose.
+Note that `Leaf` is a bit redundant as we could also encode nodes with no children as `Node Empty value Empty`—but that’s kind of ugly and makes showing our trees more verbose.
 Also, having both `Leaf` and `Empty` provides a nice parallel to `Maybe`.

 Here’s an example tree defined: